-Whenever possible, the Environmental Learning Centers of Connecticut (ELCCT) strives to protect additional property that serves to preserve the integrity of our existing properties or enhance the natural character of Bristol and Burlington.
+Whenever possible, the Environmental Learning Centers of Connecticut strives to protect additional property that serves to preserve the integrity of our existing properties or enhance the natural character of Bristol, Burlington, and other surrounding towns.

 These properties would not be possible without the generous support and foresight of property owners, individuals and foundations.
 Much more can be done.
 If you are interested in protecting open space through a donation, conservation easement or bargain sale, please contact Executive Director, Scott Heth to learn more about the process and potential tax incentives.